thespacecowboys45/blackjack-simulator/documentation_website/CORRELATIONS.md

 The most notable run, in my opinion, is the very last one.
 Double-down on everything.
 Produced the highest ending bankroll, with a simple flat-bet of $5.00 USD.

-That's notable because, in essence, it leads in a direction that the best thing to do is to:
+That's notable because, in essence, it leads in a direction that a favorable thing to do would be to:

 ```